untoldengine/UntoldEngine/docs/Architecture/tilebasedstreaming.md

 ### LOD selection logic (per frame, per tile)

 ```
+if HLOD is loaded or loading → unload all LOD levels (avoid dual representation)
-if dist >= hlodSwitchDistance → skip (HLOD pass handles this band)
+if dist >= hlodSwitchDistance → unload all LOD levels (HLOD pass handles this band)

-find target index:
+find target index (with hysteresis):
+  for each level i:
+    threshold = (i is currently active) ? switchDistance × lodHysteresisFactor : switchDistance
-  last level where level.switchDistance ≤ dist   → that level
+    last level where threshold ≤ dist → that level
-  no match (dist < LOD[0].switchDistance)         → no LOD (tile will load or is already parsed)
+  no match (dist < LOD[0].threshold)  → no LOD (tile will load or is already parsed)

-load target level if .unloaded
+load target level if .unloaded (capped by maxConcurrentLODLoads)
 unload all other levels that are .loaded or .loading
 ```

+The hysteresis ensures the currently active LOD level uses a lowered unload threshold (`switchDistance × lodHysteresisFactor`, default 0.90), so the camera must move meaningfully inward before the level is swapped.
+Levels that are not currently active use the full `switchDistance`.

 When `tileComp.state == .parsed` (full tile is resident), all LOD levels are unloaded — the full tile has taken over for that distance band.

 ### `loadLODLevel(entityId:levelIndex:)`

 1. Creates a child entity under the tile stub.
-2. Loads the LOD USDC via `setEntityMeshAsync` with `.immediate` policy (small proxy mesh).
+2. Loads the LOD USDC via `setEntityMeshAsync` with `.immediate` policy and `blockRenderLoop: false` (small proxy mesh, must not stall the render loop).
-3. On success: tags the entity for static batching (`setEntityStaticBatchComponent`) and calls `BatchingSystem.shared.notifyTileParsedEntities(_:)` to bypass the quiescence delay.
+3. On success: tags render descendants with `TileLODTagComponent(levelIndex: capturedIndex + 1)` for LOD debug visualization, tags the entity for static batching (`setEntityStaticBatchComponent`), and calls `BatchingSystem.shared.notifyTileEntitiesResident(_:)` to bypass the quiescence delay.
 4. Marks the entity in `loadedLODEntities` tracking set.

 ### `unloadLODLevel(entityId:levelIndex:)`

 1. Sets `level.state = .unloading` **before** `level.loadTask?.cancel()` (same race fix as HLOD).
+2. Calls `BatchingSystem.shared.cancelPendingEntities(_:)` with the render descendant IDs — removes them from all pending batching queues before the entities are destroyed, preventing "entity is missing" errors on the next batching tick.
-2. Destroys the child entity.
+3. Destroys the child entity.
+4. Force-releases `AssetLoadingGate` for the destroyed entity (idempotent no-op if the Task already closed it).
-3. Removes from `loadedLODEntities` when all levels are clear.
+5. Removes from `loadedLODEntities` when all levels are clear.

 ### Out-of-range cleanup